wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-explore/includes/protect-against-threats.md

 The full list of threat protection features is:

 - Anti-malware protection
-- Anti-phishing protection
+- Anti-phishing protection (spoof intelligence only in EOP; additional impersonation protection in Defender for Office 365
 - Anti-spam protection
 - Protection from malicious URLs and files through Safe Links and Safe Attachments
 - Blocking and detection of files to verify Safe Attachments for SharePoint, OneDrive, and Microsoft Teams
-- Zero-hour auto purge
+- Zero-hour auto purge (ZAP) for spam, malware, and phishing

 ## Anti-malware protection